akikuno/DAJIN2/README.md

 ### 4. read_plot.html and read_plot.pdf

 Both read_plot.html and read_plot.pdf illustrate the proportions of each allele.
-The chart's **Allele type** indicates the type of allele, and **% of reads** shows the proportion of reads for that allele.
+The chart's **Allele type** indicates the type of allele, and **Percent of reads** shows the proportion of reads for that allele.

 Additionally, the types of **Allele type** include:
-- **intact**: Alleles that perfectly match the input FASTA allele.
+- **Intact**: Alleles that perfectly match the input FASTA allele.
-- **indels**: Substitutions, deletions, insertions, or inversions within 50 bases.
+- **Indels**: Substitutions, deletions, insertions, or inversions within 50 bases.
-- **sv**: Substitutions, deletions, insertions, or inversions beyond 50 bases.
+- **SV**: Substitutions, deletions, insertions, or inversions beyond 50 bases.

 <img src="https://user-images.githubusercontent.com/15861316/274521067-4d217251-4c62-4dc9-9c05-7f5377dd3025.png" width="75%">